Terry Austin: Improving the security of web portals

 Another scenario is less sinister but also is of very high interest to many organizations.
 It’s employees accessing systems against established policies.
 For example, doctors may ask a nurse to use their (the doctor’s) account to enter patient information.
 Or employees may access corporate systems remotely or outside of authorized business hours.

-Rake Narang: What recommendations do you have for improving the security of web portals?
+Info Security PG: What recommendations do you have for improving the security of web portals?
 What evidence do you have that these solutions work?

 Terry Austin: The security industry agrees that their most important priority is to add behavior-based anomaly detection (“behavioral analytics”) capabilities to augment existing authentication measures.